APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

 In this task, you will deploy Azure Functions that automate the document processing workflow.

-1. From the JumpVM, open **File Explorer** by selecting its icon on the Windows Taskbar.
+1. From the LabVM, open **File Explorer** by selecting its icon on the Windows Taskbar.

     ![](./media/12.png)